sebanc/brunch/README.md

 ```
 sudo bash chromeos-install.sh -src < path to the ChromeOS recovery image > -dst ~/tmpmount/chromeos.img -s < size you want to give to your chromeos install in GB (system partitions will take around 10GB, the rest will be for your data) >
 ```
-8. Create a GRUB configuration file for brunch in your linux install:
+8. Create a Grub configuration file for brunch in your linux install:
-- Copy the grub config which appeared in the terminal at the end of the process (the text between lines with stars)
+- Copy the Grub config which appeared in the terminal at the end of the process (the text between lines with stars)
 - Run `sudo cp /etc/grub.d/40_custom /etc/grub.d/99_brunch`
-- Then run `sudo nano /etc/grub.d/99_brunch`, paste the grub config at the end of the file.
+- Then run `sudo nano /etc/grub.d/99_brunch`, paste the Grub config at the end of the file.
 Save the changes and exit nano (CTRL-X).
 - Lastly, run `sudo update-grub`.
 9. Unmount the destination partition
 ```